Skip to Content

 With cosmetic dentistry rising in popularity, many people are turning to online retailers for quick, inexpensive solutions — including clip-on or DIY veneers.
 But while these temporary products may seem appealing, the team at Cambridgeport Dental wants patients to understand the risks before relying on them for a better smile.

-What Are DIY Veneers?
+What are DIY veneers?

 DIY veneers are removable appliances designed to snap or glue over your natural teeth, temporarily masking imperfections like stains, chips, or gaps.
 They can be ordered online, sometimes using at-home molds and sometimes with no customization at all.
 Because they don’t require a dental appointment, anyone can buy them — but that convenience often comes at a cost.